Does Your Signature Have to Be Your Full Name?

 1. Does a signature have to be a full legal name?

-No. A signature does not need to include your full legal name if it clearly represents your intent and is consistently used.
+No. A signature does not need to include your full legal name.
+What matters is that it clearly represents your intent to agree and is consistently used.
+Courts generally focus on intent and identity rather than the precise form of a signature.

 2. Are electronic signatures legally binding?